Life Cycle Considerations

 Life Cycle Costing is a method used to evaluate the environmental and economic costs of goods and services, based on each phase of their life cycle.
 From the government's perspective, these costs include those associated with its procurement phases:

 Environmentally preferable goods and services are often less expensive than their conventional counterparts when life cycle costs are taken into consideration.
-In 2009, Collection of Statistical Information for Green Public Procurement in the EU (www) (PDF Version - 1.66 MB) (Help on File Formats) was published by the European Union that looked at the impact and costs of green public procurement in the 7 European countries most active in green procurement.
+In 2009, Collection of Statistical Information for Green Public Procurement in the EU (PDF Version - 1.66 MB) (Help with Alternative Formats) was published by the European Union that looked at the impact and costs of green public procurement in the 7 European countries most active in green procurement.
 The study found that when taking into account life cycle costing and the total amount spent on all green commodities, green procurement contributed to slight overall decreases in cost.

 There are numerous practical considerations to be made during each of the procurement phases – planning, acquisition, use and maintenance, and disposal – to ensure that environmental considerations are included in procurement decisions.
 Working with suppliers for continuous improvement is also an important element of furthering the green procurement initiative.

 During the planning phase departments and agencies can ensure that environmentally preferable goods and services are purchased, and plan the management of how they are used, maintained and disposed of.
 The planning and requirements definition stage offers the greatest opportunity to consider environmental issues.
 It is a chance to look at all aspects of the life cycle and, if necessary, to make a best-value argument to defend a higher upfront cost if long-term savings or benefits to the environment are likely.